pthakkar230/testMSDocs/Service Number Availability.md

 The table below contains all countries that support Service numbers as well as whether toll and/or toll-free numbers are available.
 Service numbers are used for Audio Conferencing and Voice Apps.

 If Microsoft does not provide numbers for a country below, try other PSTN options like Operator Connect or Direct Routing.
+Note that some countries may not allow service numbers to be used for Voice Apps at all.
+This information is indicated in the table.

 For a list of countries regarding where porting numbers to Microsoft may be possible, please check [Managing Phone Numbers](../managingphone)

+Please note that toll-free numbers require Communication Credits as these calls are billed by minute.
+Please see [Communication Credits Availability](CommunicationCreditsAvailability.md) to see a country-specific availability for Communication Credits.

 |**Country**|**Numbers Available for Audio Conferencing?**|**Numbers Available for Voice Apps?**|**Toll Numbers Available**|**Toll Free Numbers Available**|**Cities that Support Toll Numbers**|
 |:-----|:-----|:-----|:-----|:-----|:-----|